amomen9/PostgreSQL/Backup/Manual Backup & Restore/README.md

 ---

-## Logical Backup/Restore
+## Logical Backup/Restore (dump)

-The process of restoring a backup on production services from a logical backup.
 Using this approach, we can also backup/restore a specific database or table (logical backup and restore or dump)

 • Backup/Restore the entire database cluster: